mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Magazine:</b> Now, here are the results of the power performance tests....

 <b>Koguchi:</b> Looking at the standing-start acceleration in terms of time to distance, the results were 11.9 seconds for 0-200m and 18.8 seconds for 0-400m.
-These are excellent values ​​that you wouldn't expect from an 800cc class car.
+These are excellent figures ​​that you wouldn't expect from an 800cc class car.
 Since the overall reduction ratio in third and top gear is small, we measured overtaking times by accelerating from around 20-30km/h in third gear, and 30-40km/h in top gear.
 From 30km/h in third gear it took 19.6 seconds to reach 100km/h, and from 40km/h in top gear it took 31.9 seconds.

 As for the time spent in each gear during through-the-gears acceleration, low gear is used for 3.6 seconds and second gear for 4.2 seconds.
 We didn't shift into top gear in the acceleration run, we just carried through to the end in third.